 Degaussing is a technique that works on magnetic storage devices that store data in the form of magnetic fields.

 However, it can’t sanitize non-magnetic storage devices such as SSDs, which store data on semi-conductor chips, not on spinning platters.
 In the same way, it doesn’t work on optical media devices.
-Therefore, it is better to first understand the nature of storage media and apply the proper sanitizing method, accordingly.
+Therefore, it is better to first understand the nature of storage media and apply the proper data wiping method, accordingly.

-On the other hand, degaussing is not an effective method to sanitize flash memory based storage devices and emerging magnetic storage media.
+On the other hand, degaussing is not an effective method to sanitize flash memory-based storage devices and emerging magnetic storage media.
 According to NIST SP 800-88 Guideline, “Existing degaussers may not have sufficient force to degauss evolving magnetic storage media and should never be solely relied upon for flash memory-based storage devices or magnetic storage devices that contain non-volatile non-magnetic storage”.
 Therefore, it is better to use a data erasure tool, which supports NIST SP 800-88 and other international standards, for permanently wiping data from storage media.

 Myth 4.
 Physical Destruction of Storage Media is Always the Best Choice